Welcome to 3Bs Class Page

 The more that you learn , the more places you'll go'.

 Let's learn to love to read together!
 This year 3B are aiming to find their true passion for reading.
 Reading helps us everyday, it helps us communicate, learn, be imaginative and to escape.

 In 3B children read regularly, whether it is within lessons, guided session, 1:1 sessions with an adult, or in free reading time.
 It is so important to help build reading skills, but also to promote a love of reading.

 How you can help at home

 Children are expected to bring their book bag into school everyday, this allows teachers to check reading journals and to read children's current book in 1:1 sessions.

 Children will benefit hugely from reading even for just 5 minutes with a family member everyday.
 We encourage our children to read each night and ask that parents sign their child's reading record.

-At the beginning of each half-term, children are sent home with a spelling and handwriting booklet.
-There is a list of spellings to practise each week, which will be tested on Fridays.
+At the beginning of each half-term, children are sent home with a and booklet.
+There is a list of spellings to practise each week, which will be tested on .
 Children should also complete their handwriting sheet each week.
 If you would like further handwriting sheets, please ask Miss Barker.
 Sometimes children may have extra sheets or resources to help them in their packs.